ailijevski/BlueReefModel/README.md

 ### React website

-The web application we deployed has includes a variety of features critical to understanding coral reef health and will be particular of use to non-profit organizations/ NGOs.
+The [web application](https://bluereef-dashboard.s3-web.us-east.cloud-object-storage.appdomain.cloud) we deployed using Cloud Object Storage includes a variety of features critical to understanding coral reef health and will be particular of use to non-profit organizations/ NGOs.
 The goal of this technical solution is to provide a readily accessible dashboard for these interested parties to use in order to gain a better understanding of where to allocate their resources.
 For instance, if a non-profit is currently allocating their resources to improve a coral reef ecosystem that already has a favorable coral index score, then they can instead relocate those resources to weaker coral reef ecosystems that are more endangered.

 #### Menu